Kyle2Miles93/javaSifus/README.md

 # javaSifus

+Note:
+###### This is a java project exported from Eclipse IDE.
+In retrospect, it is much easier to manipulate within Eclipse than in VS Code.

 ## Purpose
 * Testing out some OOP java code for practice's sake.
 Content includes Kung Fu teacher's bios.
 * to understand how the following works within VS Code: